caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/contributing/documentation.rst

    poetry run make -C docs html

-Cleaning the build directory will break the docker volume and requires restarting the web server container.
+Cleaning the build directory will break the container volume and requires restarting the web server container.
 This step is necessary to rebuild the table of contents on every page when adding or removing new pages.
 Incremental updates only rebuild pages that changed.

 ::